2022–23 Division 1 Féminine

 The 2022–23 Division 1 Féminine season, also known as D1 Arkema for sponsorship reasons, is the 49th edition of Division 1 Féminine since its establishment in 1974.
-The season began on 9 September 2022 and is scheduled to end on 10 June 2023.
+The season began on 9 September 2022 and ended on 27 May 2023.
 Lyon are the defending champions, having won their fifteenth league title in 2021–22 season.

 Teams

 A total of 12 teams compete in the league.
 Rodez and Le Havre replaced Issy and Saint-Étienne, who were relegated to Division 2 Féminine at the end of the last season.